aquova/chip8-book/src/instr.md

 }

 fn execute(&mut self, op: u16) {
+    // TODO
 }
 ```

-Our next step is to *decode*, which is to determine exactly which operation we're dealing with.
-The [Chip-8 opcode cheatsheet](#ot) has all of the available opcodes, how to interpret their parameters, and some notes on what they mean (if you don't like my table, there are many similar examples online).
-You will need to reference this often, in order for the emulator to be complete, each and every one of them must be implemented.
+Our next step is to *decode*, or determine exactly which operation we're dealing with.
+The [Chip-8 opcode cheatsheet](#ot) has all of the available opcodes, how to interpret their parameters, and some notes on what they mean.
+You will need to reference this often.
+For a complete emulator, each and every one of them must be implemented.

 ## Pattern Matching